meltwater/node-examplr/README.md

 Examples can be async functions or return promises.
 Errors and rejections are handled and logged correctly.

-The examples live with the code and look like
+Here's what an example for getting a user with an API client might look like

 ```js
 import createClient from '../lib'